Experimental study of turbulent thermal diffusion of inertial particles in a convective turbulence forced by oscillating grids: Experimental results

 \section{Experimental results}

-In this section, we discuss the obtained experimental results on fluid turbulence, turbulent transport of inertial particles and formation of large-scale particle clusters in a convective turbulence forced by one or two oscillating grids in the air flow (see Fig.~\ref{Fig1}).
-In all experiments with turbulent convection, the temperature difference $\Delta T = 50$~K between the bottom and upper walls of the chamber is applied, and the frequency $f$ of the grid oscillations is $f=10.5$ Hz, which yields the maximum turbulence intensity in our experimental set-up.
+The main goal of this paper is to investigate the phenomenon of turbulent thermal diffusion of inertial particles.
+In this section, we discuss the experimental results on formation of large-scale clusters of inertial particles in a small-scale convective turbulence forced by one or two oscillating grids in the airflow (see Fig.~\ref{Fig1}).
+To demonstrate the existence of the phenomenon of turbulent thermal diffusion, it is important to have turbulence with large Reynolds numbers.
+So below we present the results on fluid turbulence only for illustration without deep quantitative analysis, but focusing more on turbulent transport of inertial particles.

 In Fig.~\ref{Fig2} we show the mean velocity field in the core flow for convective turbulence forced by one oscillating grid (left panel) and by two oscillating grids (right panel).
 The oscillating grids do not completely destroy the large-scale circulations, but their structures are strongly deformed.
-The mean velocity patterns in these experiments are very complicated containing one or two large-scale circulations.
-The large-scale velocity shear inside large-scale circulation is strong enough (see Fig.~\ref{Fig3} where we show the distributions of the mean velocity shear $\meanS=\left[(\nabla_y \meanU_y)^2 + (\nabla_z \meanU_y)^2 + (\nabla_y \meanU_z)^2 + (\nabla_z \meanU_z)^2\right]^{1/2}$ for convective turbulence).
+The mean velocity patterns in these experiments contain one or two large-scale circulations.
+The large-scale velocity shear inside the large-scale circulation is not small, see Fig.~\ref{Fig3} with the distributions of the mean velocity shear $\meanS=\left[(\nabla_y \meanU_y)^2 + (\nabla_z \meanU_y)^2 + (\nabla_y \meanU_z)^2 + (\nabla_z \meanU_z)^2\right]^{1/2}$ for convective turbulence.
+In particular, the shear parameter in the regions with the maximum large-scale velocity shear in the experiments with convective turbulence forced by one oscillating grid is about $\meanS^{\,({\rm max})} \tau_0 \approx 0.75$ (where $\tau_0 \approx 0.12$ s), while in the experiments with convective turbulence forced by two oscillating grids, it is about $\meanS^{\,({\rm max})} \tau_0 \sim 0.4$ (where $\tau_0 \approx 0.033$ s).